CryptoVizor/CryptoVizorApp/README.md

 ## How to build

-This project use [flutter_unity_widget](https://github.com/juicycleff/flutter-unity-view-widget) So in order to build this project, you first need to build the unity project as a library.
+This project use [flutter_unity_widget](https://github.com/juicycleff/flutter-unity-view-widget)

+So in order to build this project, you first need to build the unity project as a library.
-To do you need to install all the dependencies and then click the newly appeared flutter button.
+To do so you need to install all the dependencies and then click the newly appeared flutter button.

 <img width="214" alt="ExportiOS" src="https://user-images.githubusercontent.com/17464685/129600274-63598f83-e851-4141-afaa-988f6e4d1b4d.png">